duduita/leetcode/algorithms2/questions.md

 - Find First and Last Position of Element in Sorted Array without STL?
 - Search a 2D Matrix
   - both questions above deal with lower_bound without stl
+  - actually, all the 5 questions of cracking algo 2 need to be reviewed

 - complexity em backtracking?
 - LRU Cache require a new DS (crazy!)
 - Find Minimum in Rotated Sorted Array solution is intuitive?
 - Spiral Matrix (crazy solution!!)
+- Find Peak Element (sometimes I forget the solution :/)